Prerequisite: For JD students, this course is open to those who have taken, or are concurrently taking, Corporations.

 The class will be compromised of approximately an equal number of students from HBS and HLS.

-This course will meet on HBS’s campus.
+This course will meet on HBS’s campus and adheres to HBS’s academic calendar.

 Cross-registration is not allowed for this course.